raspberrypilearning/fetching-the-weather/worksheet.md

     from pprint import pprint
     ```

-1. The `requests` module allows you to fetch web-pages from the World Wide Web.
-The `json` module allows you to easily read json data (which is a way of organising data into dictionaries).
-The `pprint` module is short for pretty print, and just makes presenting text a little clearer.
+1. The `requests` module allows you to fetch web pages from the World Wide Web.
+The `json` module allows you to easily read JSON data (which is a way of organising data into dictionaries).
+The `pprint` module is short for pretty-print, and just makes presenting text a little clearer.

-1. The next thing to do is to save that URL you used earlier as a variable.
+1. The next thing to do is to save that URL you used earlier as a variable:

     ``` python
     url = 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getallstations'
     ```

-1. Now using `get` from the `requests` module you can fetch the data, and translate it into Python dictionaries using the `json` module.
+1. Using `get` from the `requests` module you can now fetch the data, and translate it into Python dictionaries using the `json` module:

     ``` python
     stations = get(url).json()['items']